 - What Cookies Do We Use and What For?

 By using our website you may also receive certain third party cookies on your computer or device.
 Third party cookies are those placed by websites, services, and/or parties other than us.
-At the moment, we do not use third party cookies on our site for (Universal Google Analytics).
-For more details, please refer to section 5, above, and to section 11.5 below.
+At the moment, we do not use third party cookies on our site for Google Analytics services.
+For more details, please refer to section 4, above, and to the first table below.

 All cookies used by and on our site are used in accordance with current Belgian and EU cookie law.

 Certain features of our site depend on cookies to function.
 Belgian and EU cookie law deems these cookies to be “strictly necessary”.
-These cookies are shown below in section 11.5 and 11.9.
+These cookies are shown below, in the tables.
 Your consent will not be sought to place these cookies.
 You may still block these cookies by changing your internet browser’s settings, but please be aware that our site may not work as intended if you do so.
 We have taken great care to ensure that your privacy is not at risk by allowing them.

 Name of Cookie